loeken/homelab/docs/03_debian_install.md

-# Installation of Debian FDE
+# 03 - Debian encrypted install

 we ll start by grabbing the last version of debian's netinstall, we ll use the non free variant which should increase your chance of having all drivers/firmware.